ava-labs/core-mobile/BEST_PRACTICES.md

 The process for adding to this document is similar to the RFC process.
 Document your idea in a clear and concise way.
 Use the mark down language to help convey your idea, eg. code snippets, bullet points, headers, etc...
 Explain why this pattern is better than alternatives.
 Once you feel your idea is ready you can submit a merge request.
 Merging this file will require approval from all members of the guild.
 This ensures everyone has a chance to submit feedback as well as stay informed of changes to this document.
 Once you have resolved any feedback and have the requisite approvals you can merge the changes.

-## Colocation
+## Collocation
-Colocation entails the practice of locating the data and UI requirements of a component in the same file as that component.
+Collocation entails the practice of locating the data and UI requirements of a component in the same file as that component.

 ```typescript jsx
 interface Props {